MicrosoftDocs/sql-docs/docs/advanced-analytics/known-issues-for-sql-server-machine-learning-services.md

 ### Serialization error between old and new versions of RevoScaleR

-When you pass a model using a serialized format to a remote SQL Server instance, you might get the error: "Error in memDecompress(data, type = decompress) internal error -3 in memDecompress(2)."
+When you pass a model using a serialized format to a remote SQL Server instance, you might get the error:

+> *Error in memDecompress(data, type = decompress) internal error -3 in memDecompress(2).*

 This error is raised if you saved the model using a recent version of the serialization function, [rxSerializeModel](https://docs.microsoft.com/machine-learning-server/r-reference/revoscaler/rxserializemodel), but the SQL Server instance where you deserialize the model has an older version of the RevoScaleR APIs, from SQL Server 2017 CU2 or earlier.

-As a workaround, you can upgrade the SQL Server instance to use a later version of RevoScaleR.
-You can also install the same version of RevoScaleR on your client that is installed on the SQL Server instance.
+As a workaround, you can upgrade the SQL Server 2017 instance to CU3 or later.

-The error does not appear if the API version is the same, or if you are moving a model saved with on older serialization function to a server using a newer version of the API.
+The error does not appear if the API version is the same, or if you are moving a model saved with an older serialization function to a server that uses a newer version of the serialization API.

 In other words, use the same version of RevoScaleR for both serialization and deserialization operations.